"

 Figure 10.1.
 Pharmacy Technician Mixing Medications / Photo Credit: M Joko Apriya Putro, Creative Commons Attribution-Share Alike 4.0 International

-In Washington State, many pharmacy technician programs are between 9 months and a 1-year, or a 3 to 4 quarter program.
-This consists of three quarters of didactic or theory instruction, and one quarter of clinical experience in the community.
-There are also associate degree options in Washington, which is an Associate of Applied Science degree, which can take 6 quarters, or 2 years to complete.
+In Washington State, pharmacy technician programs typically last between 9 months and 1 year, or about 3 to 4 quarters.
+These programs generally consist of three quarters of didactic (theoretical) instruction and one quarter of clinical experience in a community setting.
+Alternatively, there are associate degree options available, such as the associate of applied science degree, which usually takes 6 quarters (approximately 2 years) to complete.

 Attributions